openlookeng/hetu-core/hetu-docs/en/develop/functions.md

 ## Parametric Scalar Functions

 Scalar functions that have type parameters have some additional complexity.
-To make our previous example work with any type we need the following:
+To make previous example work with any type, need the following:

 ``` java
 @ScalarFunction(name = "is_null")